One's destination is never a place, but a new way of seeing things.

 A lover of both nature and culture, Ashley’s first taste of travel began at age 17 after a volunteer experience in Panama.
 In college Ashley studied in Spain and Costa Rica, later working in concert production and international travel where she directed tours to festivals in Europe as well as the Olympics in Beijing and Vancouver.

 Ashley holds a BA and BS in International Studies and Print Media from Oregon State University and obtained her MA in Media Studies from the University of Texas, Austin, focusing her research on music for social change in Brazil.
 Ashley’s academic and professional background merge in her work in project management, cultural consulting, and entrepreneurship and she also taught business English in Seoul, South Korea.
-She is a fluent Spanish speaker with basic skills in Portuguese and German and has experience in 25+ countries across Latin America, Asia, Europe and Africa.
+She is a fluent Spanish speaker with basic skills in Portuguese and German and has experience in 30 countries across Latin America, Asia, Europe, the Middle East and Africa.

 Ashley is passionate about connection, communication and coordination in order to link others with the opportunities and experiences that promote self-growth and community engagement.